 Gum Disease Symptoms

 You may not feel any pain at all when you have gum disease.
 But knowing what to look for can keep you more vigilant.
-On the other hand, regular, bi-annual visits to your family dentist at Broadway Family Dental allows your dentist to catch the disease early enough to prevent more extensive consequences.
+On the other hand, regular, bi-annual visits to your dentist at family dentistry in Broadway allows your dentist to catch the disease early enough to prevent more extensive consequences.

 Some of the most common symptoms include: